 This algorithm is derived from recommendations in Treatment of Metastatic Colorectal Cancer: ASCO Guideline.
 This is a tool based on an ASCO Guideline and is not intended to substitute for the independent professional judgment of the treating physician.
 Practice guidelines do not account for individual variation among patients.
 This tool does not purport to suggest any particular course of medical treatment.
 Use of the guideline and this tool are voluntary.

-ASCO = American Society of Clinical Oncology; CT = chemotherapy; dMMR = deficient mismatch repair; doublet CT = FOLFOX, CAPOX, or FOLFIRI; EGFR = epidermal growth factor receptor; mCRC = metastatic colorectal cancer; MDT = multidisciplinary team; MSI = microsatellite instability; NCCN = National Comprehensive Cancer Network; triplet CT = FOLFOXIRI.
+1L = first line; ASCO = American Society of Clinical Oncology; BRAF = v-raf murine sarcoma viral oncogene homolog B; CT = chemotherapy; dMMR = deficient mismatch repair; doublet CT = FOLFOX, CAPEOX, or FOLFIRI; EGFR = epidermal growth factor receptor; KRAS = Kirsten rat sarcoma viral oncogene homolog; mCRC = metastatic colorectal cancer; MDT = multidisciplinary team; MSI = microsatellite instability; MSS = microsatellite stable; NRAS = neuroblastoma RAS viral oncogene homolog; RAS = rat sarcoma viral oncogene homolog; triplet CT = FOLFOXIRI; VEGF = vascular endothelial growth factor; WT = wild type.

 PARADIGM reinforces the value of: